ls1intum/tum-apply/docs/docs/applicants/overview.md

 Each draft application card offers several action buttons:

 **Continue Editing**: Jump right back to where you left off in the application form
-- Takes you to the exact page where you stopped
 - All your previous work is automatically saved
 - Progress stepper shows how much you've completed